 You may have to make some sacrifices to reach your saving goals, or you could look at borrowing money.
 If you do decide to borrow, the more you’re able to save will help minimise the amount you have to borrow and any interest you’ll have to pay.

-No matter where you go, we'll make sure managing finances and trading currencies are easy and straightforward.
+Transferring money abroad?
+No matter where you go, we'll make sure managing funds, trading currencies and transferring money internationally is easy and straightforward.

 Planning your mortgage?
 Our international presence makes the process less time consuming for getting insights on property trends and applying a mortgage in different countries.

 Planning to move abroad?
 Let HSBC International help you with your banking needs when moving abroad.
 We can arrange for an account to be opened before you arrive through our dedicated International account opening team.